FilmBiopsy-Official/filmbiopsy-official.github.io/_posts/2021-12-08-marakkar-weekend-worldwide-gross.md

 **Marakkar - Arabikadalinte Simham** directed by Priyadarshan starring Mohanlal, Pranav, Arjun, Sunil Shetty, Manju Warrier has grossed 35 Crores Worldwide.

+Movie made on budget of 100 Crores have grossed 35 Crores by the end of its first weekend.

 ## Marakkar weekend Worldwide Gross
 - Overseas - 19.92 Crores
 - Rest of India - 1.01 Crores